Three photos of people with different disabilities

 • Patient with Dentures

-3. Each article by Shannon Munro and colleague below describes part of the research conducted to provide the evidence to bring this program to practice.
+3. Each article by Shannon Munro and colleagues below describes part of the research conducted to provide the evidence to bring this program to practice.
 Have each student choose one of the articles to read for an in-class discussion on how a nurse can lead the translation of research evidence to practice.

 • Munro, S.C., Baker, D., Giuliano, K.K., et al. (2021).
 Nonventilator hospital-acquired pneumonia: A call to action.
 Infection Control and Hospital Epidemiology42(8), 991-996. https://doi.org/10.1017/ice.2021.239